haoyung/haoyung.github.io/_posts/en/2024-04-23-Wet WDT: What's the Buzz?.md

 From these conclusions, Wet WDT seems almost magical.
 It is not only a gentler agitation technique that is less likely to cause clogging but also dramatically increases the extraction yield.
 After reading this article, like millions of coffee enthusiasts worldwide, I couldn't help but feel uneasy if I didn't stir with a WDT tool during the bloom phase.

-But are the conclusions really that wonderful?
+But are these conclusions really that wonderful?
 Is Wet WDT really that magical?
 Some subsequent events made me start to doubt, and this doubt is the motivation behind writing this article.
 I wanted to conduct an experiment to explore the question I had when I first read Barista Hustle's article:

 <p class="mb-md-5 mb-4 mt-md-5 mt-4 quote">How much of the increase in extraction yield from Wet WDT is directly related to it, and how much is simply due to the extended total brew time?</p>